wey-gu/fraud-detection-datagen/README.md

 ## How to generate data

-Install Python and Julia and then install dependencies:
+Install Python3 and Julia and then install dependencies with:

 ```bash
 # python dependencies